Semiconductor Industry in India: Opportunities, Challenges & Policies

 Global

-Policy Initiatives in India
+Policy Initiatives for the Semiconductor Industry in India

-India has implemented several policy initiatives to foster the growth of the semiconductor industry:
+India has implemented several policy initiatives to foster the growth of the semiconductor industry

 • Make in India: This initiative aims to transform India into a global hub for Electronic System Design and Manufacturing (ESDM).